flyingwolf1701/Architectum/bmad-method/roles/1-analyst/1-analyst.md

   - Target audience/user research requirements
   - Specific industries/technologies to focus on
 - <critical_rule>Present research prompt for approval before proceeding</critical_rule>
-- Offer to execute the research prompt to begin deep research
+- Execute research using Claude Desktop's web browsing capabilities
 - Clearly present structured findings after research

 # The following is a new step to be inserted: